 So how do you know you’re not head over heels in love with that item?
 Because you’ve been head over heels in love before.
 You know, kinda like real-life relationships with humans.
 Compare your feelings to past head-over-heels-in-love experiences with decor and furniture that you love.
 If you don’t love it – don’t buy it.

-5 // Keeping it short and sweet with this tip: rule out the styles you don’t like, as doing so may help you nail down your style by process of elimination.
+Doing this may help you nail down your style by process of elimination.
 Yes, I’m encouraging you to focus on the details of rooms you don’t like, not to be negative, but to think about why you don’t like something.

 If you’ve been struggling to find your design style, I sincerely hope this post was helpful.